To provide Welfare, Training and Operational Support to wildlife personnel on the front line of endangered species protection.

 The KCP Park Developments and Maintenance Departmental aims are threefold.

-- To provide all infrastructure developments for GRI operations within the Park, such as the construction of the Zambian Primate Programme release Pens or the KCP Field Headquarters.
+- To provide all infrastructure developments for GRI operations within the Park, such as the construction of the GRI-Zambian Primate Project release Pens or the KCP Field Headquarters.

 - To ensure all KCP assets and vehicles are properly maintained.

 - To ensure that park developments benefit the wider community.
 For instance a pump, pumphouse, tank stand and water tank were installed at the Department of National Parks and Wildlife (DNPW) Chunga Training camp.